 Leone Beach is one of Chicago's 18 street-end municipal beaches, located at the terminus of Touhy Avenue at the Lake Michigan shoreline within the city's Rogers Park neighborhood.
 The beach is located at the site of a former Rogers Park Water Company pumping station, which was acquired by the city's Bureau of Parks and Recreation in 1919 and renamed in honor of former Bureau lifeguard supervisor Sam Leone in 1966.
-Today, public swimming is offered at the beach between Memorial Day and Labor Day each year, with lifeguards staffed on duty between 11:00am and 7:00pm daily.
+Today, public swimming is offered at the beach between Memorial Day and Labor Day each year, with lifeguards staffed on duty during certain times.
 Distance swimming is offered parallel to the shoreline between Lunt and Farwell Avenues, with a kayak launch available nearby for public use.
 On the shoreline, the beach's public park area offers an ADA-accessible children's playground, with baseball fields, tennis courts, and other athletic activities offered at its public field house.
 More ideas: Day Trips from Chicago

 Montrose Beach is a popular public beach in Chicago's Uptown neighborhood, located at the terminus of Montrose Avenue along the Lake Michigan shoreline.
 The beach is located within the city's Lincoln Park, one of the largest and oldest urban parks in Chicago, and features public facilities developed by the Works Progress Administration as part of the New Deal in the 1930s.
 Public swimming is permitted between Memorial Day and Labor Day, with distance swimming areas offered parallel to the shore near Tower 4.
 A unique beach house is modeled to mimic a lake steamer, with open-air changing facilities added in the 1950s.
 Visitor amenities include a non-motorized boat launch, volleyball courts, kayak rentals, and concession stands.

 North Avenue Beach is one of Chicago's most popular public beaches, located within Lincoln Park at the terminus of North Avenue at the Lake Michigan shoreline.
 The beach was developed in the late 1930s as part of landfill extensions added to Lincoln Park, best known today for its unique and expansive North Avenue Beach House, dedicated in 2000 to replace an earlier New Deal-era structure at the site.
 22,000 square feet of visitor amenities are offered at the beach house, including the casual Castaways Bar and Grill and the open-air NAB Sports facility, which hosts roller hockey, dodgeball, and fitness courses and tournaments.
-Outdoor beach yoga is hosted by Sun and Moon Beach Yoga, while bike and watercraft rentals are offered by Lakeshore Bike 'n Tune, Kayak Chicago, Windy City Watersports, and the Great Lakes Board Company.
+Outdoor beach yoga is hosted by Sun and Moon Beach Yoga, while bike and watercraft rentals are offered by Lakeshore Bike 'n Tune, Kayak Chicago, and Windy City Watersports.
 An ADA-accessible lakefront trail is offered, along with swimming permitted during certain times in the summer.
 More ideas: Romantic Getaways in Illinois

 Oak Street Beach is a popular public swimming beach near Chicago's Gold Coast and Streeterville neighborhoods, located at the terminus of Oak Street at the Lake Michigan shoreline.
 The beach is located within the city's historic Lincoln Park, which spans more than 1,200 acres and encompasses a number of landfill extensions that have been developed into public beachfront areas, serving as popular swimming beaches since 1899.
 Today, Oak Street Beach has become one of the city's hottest summer recreation destinations, hosting amateur and professional volleyball tournaments at its beachfront sporting courts throughout the summer months.
 Swimming is permitted between Memorial Day and Labor Day, with bike and volleyball court rentals, concession stands, and public restrooms available for visitor day use.
 Distance swimming is permitted parallel to the shore between Division Street and the Chess Pavilion.
 Notable features include the 260-foot "You Know What You Should Do" mural, crafted in 2011 by artist Jeff Zimmermann to raise awareness for beach water quality issues.

 Oakwood Beach, also known as 41st Street Beach, is Chicago's newest public beach, developed in the late 1990s by the Chicago Park District and officially opened to the public in 2010.
-The beach, which is located at the terminus of 41st Street at the Lake Michigan shoreline within Chicago's Oakland neighborhood, spans 1,300 acres and is open to the public for swimming between Memorial Day and Labor Day, with lifeguards staffed on duty between 11:00am and 7:00pm.
+The beach, which is located at the terminus of 41st Street at the Lake Michigan shoreline within Chicago's Oakland neighborhood, spans 1,300 acres and is open to the public for swimming between Memorial Day and Labor Day, with lifeguards staffed on duty during certain times in the summer.
 Environmentally-sustainable beach features include a bio-retention area intended to treat storm sewer runoff and a LEED-certified beach house with rainwater-harvested toilets, which received the Chicago Greenworks Award in 2010.
 Concession stands include the Lunch Box, which serves up Mexican-inspired snacks and summer favorites such as hot dogs and sodas.
 Distance swimming is permitted parallel to the shoreline, with an ADA-accessible beach walk offered for visitors with mobility concerns.
 More Cool Places to Visit in IL

 © Thomas Barrat/stock.adobe.com

 Osterman Beach, also known as Hollywood Beach and Ardmore Beach, is a popular public swimming beach within Chicago's Edgewater neighborhood, named in honor of civic servant Kathy Osterman, known for her work with Edgewater Community Council and the Mayor's Office of Special Events.
 The beach, which was originally developed as part of landfill extensions in 1958, is located at the northern tip of the city's Lincoln Park between Hollywood and Ardmore Avenues.
-Public swimming is offered between Memorial Day and Labor Day, with lifeguards staffed on duty from 11:00am to 7:00pm daily.
+Public swimming is offered between Memorial Day and Labor Day, with lifeguards staffed on duty during certain times in the summer.
 A 2,750-square-foot LEED-certified beach house was added to the beach in 2010, constructed to mimic the turn-of-the-century architecture style of historic Chicago Park District beach houses.
 Distance swimming is offered parallel to the shoreline, with a natural area near the beachfront providing a safe habitat for migratory birds in the area.

 Rainbow Beach is a 61-acre public beach and park within Chicago's South Chicago neighborhood, originally developed as two separate beaches in the early 20th century before being consolidated into a single beach when the area was acquired by the Chicago Park District in 1959.
 The beach is named in honor of the United States Army's World War I 42nd Rainbow Division and is located at the terminus of 75th Street at the Lake Michigan shoreline, one of 18 street-end municipal beaches located throughout the city.
 A field house at the beach, developed in 1999, offers a fitness center, gymnasium, handball courts, and multipurpose community rooms, while a nine-acre natural area preserves significant dune habitats.
 Swimming is permitted between Memorial Day and Labor Day, including distance swimming available parallel to the shoreline.
 Other beach features include one of the city's oldest community gardens.

 Rogers Beach is one of Chicago's most popular municipal beaches, named in honor of Irish immigrant Phillip Rogers, the Chicago area's first European settler in the early 19th century.
 The beach, which is located at the terminus of Rogers Avenue at the Lake Michigan shoreline, is one of 18 street-end municipal beaches overseen by the Chicago Park District since 1959.
-The 2.43-acre beach is located adjacent to a public park facility and offers public swimming between Memorial Day and Labor Day, with lifeguards staffed on duty from 11:00am to 7:00pm daily.
+The 2.43-acre beach is located adjacent to a public park facility and offers public swimming between Memorial Day and Labor Day, with lifeguards staffed on duty during certain times in the summer.
 Visitors should note that distance swimming is not offered at the beach, though nearby Leone Beach is a popular distance swimming spot.
 Tennis courts are offered at the nearby park, with biking and walking trails available nearby.

 © Martina Simonazzi/stock.adobe.com